 Some old-fashioned things like fresh air and sunshine are hard to beat. ~Laure Ingalls Wilder

-10+ Fiction Books that Emphasize Hard Work and Determination
+10+ Fiction Books about Hard Work and Determination

 Little Britches: Father and I were Ranchers by Ralph Moody